bplmaps/lmec-main-site/content/about/jobs/2024-fall-internships.md

 Applications are due by **July 8, 2024 at 3:00pm ET**.
 To apply, submit:

-* A letter of interest, no longer than 1 single-spaced page
+* A letter of interest, no longer than 1 single-spaced page as a PDF
-* A resume or CV
+* A resume or CV in submitted as a PDF

 <a href="https://tally.so/r/wgAYVK" class="btn btn-primary-outline">Submit an application online</a>